Sacraments

 Holy Orders

 Jesus Christ personally calls men in prayer to serve as priests and deacons.
-If you have heard that call we encourage you do contact one of our parish priests.
+If you have heard that call, we encourage you to contact one of our parish priests, Father Starman or Father Burkhalter.